cu-mkp/edition-webpages/docs/resources/dce-secondary-sources-bibliography.md

-# Manuscript and Editorial Comments – Secondary Sources
+# Bibliography: Secondary Sources Cited in the Editorial Comments

 Bol, Marjolijn.
 “The emerald and the eye: On sight and light in the artisan’s workshop and scholar’s study.”
 In _Perspective as practice: Renaissance cultures of optics_, edited by Sven Dupré, 71–101.
 Turnhout: Brepols, 2019.